knaughten/UaMITgcm/README.md

 git submodule update
 ```

-Whenever you do a `git pull` on UaMITgcm, make sure you update mitgcm_python too:
+Also note that `git pull` on UaMITgcm will not pull changes from mitgcm_python.
+To do this, run

 ```
 git submodule update --remote